juanantonio284/juanantonio284/README.md

 <!-- <img src="" title="" **alt="" width="80" height="80"/> -->

 ### For potential employers

-The content I've made public is indeed less than what you might find on another prospect's profile, but I will not upload anything and everything just to impress you.
-I could very easily upload every single module from the many online courses I've taken and show hundreds of files of Python and R code.
-Many people do that sort of thing and, while in a handful of cases that has great public value, it's usually only good for the profile owner to "check the box" for potential employers.
-(And those repos are often used by other course takers to cheat at tests, which devalues all of us.)
+The content I've made public is, indeed, less than what you might find on another prospect's profile, but I will not upload anything and everything just to impress you.
+I could very easily upload every single module from the many online courses I've taken and show hundreds of files with Python and R code.
+Many people do that sort of thing and, while in a handful of cases that has public value, it's usually only good for the profile owner to "check the box" for potential employers—and those repos are often used by other course takers to cheat at tests, which devalues all of us.

 I'm not the type to just "create content" and go through the motions ...
-I  invite you to actually look at my files and see their value as notes/summaries and, sometimes, critical interpretations of the theory.
+I invite you to actually look at my files and see their value as notes/summaries and critical interpretations of the theory.

 <!-- icons section start  -->
 <div style="display: flex; flex-direction: column; justify-content: center; align-items: center; ">